GENIVI/meta-ivi/README.md

    > for qemu x86-64:
    > $ PATH_TO_POKY/poky/scripts/runqemu intrepid-image qemux86-64

-9. To login use these credentials:
+5. To login use these credentials:
    > User - root
    > Password - root

-You may point an environment variable named TEMPLATECONF to the meta-ivi/conf directory for the template local.conf & bblayers.conf files; in which case you may skip steps 2. to 6.